Workbench Reports support ad-hoc and periodic reporting for organizations that process a large number of cases.

 User The user who last ran the Workbench Report.

-Last ETL Update Data transfer from Vault Safety to Vault Safety Workbench occurs daily.
+Last ETL Update Data transfer from Safety to Safety Workbench occurs daily.
 This field defines the cut-off day and time for the transfer of Safety data that was reported on.
 As you can download a Workbench Report days or weeks after it was last run, this field indicates how recent the report's data is.

 Download As The specified download format.
 Select one (1) of the options to download the report.
 The supported formats include: